 11. Garnish with additional chopped cilantro and cotija cheese & any additional garnishes you may want to, such as chopped radishes, chopped avocado, chopped tomatoes, chopped green onions etc….

-*to make tortillas the amazing yellow color, simply add 1 teaspoon of Daily Turmeric Tonic per “our recipe” to the dry ingredients, so for this recipe you triple our basic recipe to get 24 tortillas, so it would be 1 tablespoon.
+*to make tortillas the amazing yellow color, simply add 1 teaspoon of Turmeric Tonic per “our recipe” to the dry ingredients, so for this recipe you triple our basic recipe to get 24 tortillas, so it would be 1 tablespoon.
 Be warned, most things the dough touches will have a slight hue of yellow…including your hands!